-19.(1) On receipt of a written request and payment of the fee set out in subsection (2), the tax administrator must issue a Tax Certificate showing whether taxes have been paid in respect of an interest in land, and if not, the amount of taxes outstanding.

-(2) The fee for a Tax Certificate is twenty dollars (\$20) for each tax roll folio searched.
+- 19.(1) On receipt of a written request and payment of the fee set out in subsection (2), the tax administrator must issue a Tax Certificate showing whether taxes have been paid in respect of an interest in reserve lands, and if not, the amount of taxes outstanding. - (2) The fee for a Tax Certificate is \$10 for each tax roll folio searched.